Off Script: Jamie Carragher and the club versus country debate

 Should Kane and Rashford rush back?

-Carragher offers his assessment of Harry Kane and Marcus Rashford respective races to be fit for this summer's European Championships...
+Carragher offers his assessment of Harry Kane and Marcus Rashford's respective races to be fit for this summer's European Championships...

 I think the situations Harry Kane and Marcus Rashford find themselves in are slightly different to mine.
 I understand from their positions they will be looking ahead to the Euros, because even if they come back for their clubs, they may only play the final few games of this season.